 So… I haven’t cleaned my bath/shower often since I moved in over 5 years ago…

 I’m happy with my progress to date, but I need some help… grout is revolting and hard water stains I just can’t seem to get out… help please!!
 Below is my before photo.

 I use vinegar and bicarb soda to clean the grout in our bathroom.
-For the bath I sprinkle bicarb around the side of the tub and at the base of the tiles, spray with vinegar and let sit, then scrub with a toothbrush as I find this the easiest tool to get this small space.
-Wall tiles are a bit trickier, I use Bicarb soda and lemon juice to make a paste, the lemon juice acts as a disinfectant.
+For the bath I sprinkle bicarb around the side of the tub and at the base of the tiles, spray with vinegar and let sit, then scrub with a grout cleaning brush or toothbrush as I find this the easiest tool to get this small space.
+Wall tiles are a bit trickier, I use bicarb soda and lemon juice to make a paste, the lemon juice acts as a disinfectant.
 The paste is easier to wipe over the grout on the wall.

 If your grout is really built up like Jane’s then this solution might not work and you might need to use something more powerful, such as a store-bought solution.
 I have a friend who uses CLR spray and says it works a treat, some other suggestions from the community were:

 - White king bathroom gel.
 Squirt it in the grout grooves and leave overnight. – Anna H

 - Toothbrush and bleach once off to get the strains, then any other cleaning product recommended above for weekly use. – Cathy A

 - Of everything I have ever used, nothing compares to Selleys Rapid Mould Killer.
 It whitens everything, but also actually kills mould and bacteria as well.
 I had left my bathroom for a whole year after a terrible pregnancy and thought I’d never save my shower, but this did it in one very quick and easy go and I haven’t seen a speck of Mould return.
 It cuts through all the grime as well. – Kazz Q